 Stop talking to yourself; you are there to talk and listen to him.
 It’s hard.
 But being aware is the first step.

-When you notice yourself in an overly analytical mode, tell yourself to stop and pay attention to the man sitting in front of you.
+When you notice yourself in an overly analytical mode, take a few deep breaths, tell yourself to stop, and pay attention to the man sitting in front of you.
 If you don’t, you may completely miss the man of your dreams.

 Be kind and practice empathy.
 He has fears and insecurities just like you.
 Don’t get hung up on some little thing he does that “you just can’t live with.”